LibrariesHacked/england-librarydata/library-db.md

 ## Geocoding the libraries

-Although (most) of the libraries have some address data (either a full address or postcode), we need coordinates in order to do some of the geographic profiling, and match libraries to particuar output areas.
+Although (most) of the libraries have some address data (either a full address or postcode), we need coordinates in order to do some of the geographic profiling, and match libraries to particuar areas.
 To do this, we'll need to use a geocoding service such as Open Street Map.
-Where we can't get geocodes, we can always fall back on postcodes, for which we have the centre coordinates (centroid).
+Where we can't get geocoordinates, we can always fall back on postcodes, for which we have the centre coordinates (centroids).
+That is a little less accurate though as a postcode can span over a wide area.

 1. Export the libraries data to geocode it.
 While doing this, create a bounding box to limit the area that we wish to search within.
-This should give the geocoder more to go on, and reduce the number of false matches.
+This should give the geocoder more to go on, and reduce the number of false matches, which we won't otherwise be able to check.

 ```
 copy (